-"Celebrities initially viewed social networks as platforms to share content and connect with their audiences and these platforms helped the celebrities that did it well and offered them value," Evan Asano, a CEO and founder of social media agency Mediakix, told Refinery29.
+"Celebrities initially viewed social networks as platforms to share content and connect with their audiences and these platforms helped the celebrities that did it well and offered them value," Evan Asano, a CEO and founder of social media agency Medakix, told Refinery29.
 "Celebrities that grew their reach quickly became much more culturally relevant for these platforms."

-Snapchat launched in September 2011, but did not begin recognizing its celebrity users until November 2015, when it announced Official Stories.
+Snapchat launched in September 2011, but did not begin recognising its celebrity users until November 2015, when it announced Official Stories.
 Verification came with the status perks of an emoji next to your username (Jenner, the unofficial Snapchat queen, got the crown), and appearance under a special Official Stories header when other users searched for them.
 Just a few months later, Vanity Fair hailed it "the golden age of celebrity Snapchat."

 However, while verification might have allowed celebrities to grow their following, it didn't do much for influencers without a Hollywood pedigree, who weren't verified.
 It also didn't offer any of the useful metrics that celebrities and non-celebrity influencers need to ink lucrative brand deals with sponsors — the very deals that can make being an influencer on social media so valuable.